-Benchmark crude for April delivery lost $1.88, or 2 percent, to finish at $95.22 a barrel on the New York Mercantile Exchange.
-The March contract, which expires Wednesday, fell $2.20 to end at $94.46 per barrel.
+Benchmark crude for April delivery dropped $2.14, or 2.2 percent, to $94.96 a barrel in midday trading on the New York Mercantile Exchange.
+The March contract, which expires Wednesday, fell $2.07 to $94.59 per barrel.

-Brent crude, used to price many international varieties of oil imported by U.S. refineries, fell $1.92 to finish at $115.60 a barrel in London.
+Brent crude, used to price many international varieties of oil imported by U.S. refineries, fell $1.54 to $115.98 a barrel in London.

 Gold and other precious metals tumbled in Wednesday trading, and oil was dragged down by the commodities sell-off.
-Gold was down about $26, around 2 percent, to $1,578 an ounce.
-Silver and platinum lost about 3 percent.
+Gold was down about $22 to $1,582.40 an ounce.
+Silver was off more than 2 percent and platinum lost more than 3 percent.

-The stock market backed off on Wednesday as well, with the major indexes lower after minutes from the last Fed meeting showed some concern about the risk in the central bank's bond-buying stimulus policy.
+The stock market backed off on Wednesday as well, with the major indexes slightly lower at midday.

-Also on Wednesday the Commerce Department said housing starts slowed in January from December, although applications for building permits continued to rise, pointing to more recovery for the housing market this year.
-Many analysts expected the decline in January starts after a sharp rise in December, and most of the drop came in apartment construction.
+The Commerce Department said housing starts slowed in January from December, although applications for building permits continued to rise, pointing to more recovery for the housing market this year.
+Many analysts expected the decline in January starts after a sharp rise in December, with most of the drop in apartment construction.
 Single-family home starts were slightly higher last month.